dizolette/merge_pdf/README.md

 1. download [template](https://github.com/dizolette/merge_pdf/tree/master/template) folder.
 ![image](https://user-images.githubusercontent.com/11461447/192295246-c82f31bd-510f-4fb1-aa75-8c2d277db833.png)
 go to the code button, and then choose download zip.
-2. place the pdfs that you want to merge.
+2. place the pdfs that you want to merge into 'input-pdf' folder. (you can remove the example pdfs from the folder)
 3. double click / run merge.exe inside template folder.
 4. merged pdf will generated with filename : "merge_all_pages.pdf"